Christian Wörns

 Christian Wörns (born 10 May 1972) is a German former professional footballer who played as a defender.
 Wörns is widely considered one of the finest German defenders of his generation.
 He started his career with Waldhof Mannheim but played the majority of his career with Bayer Leverkusen and Borussia Dortmund.
 He also had a short stint with Paris Saint-Germain.

+After retirement, Wörns began his coaching career working with youth teams of Hombrucher SV, and has since focused on managing youth sides.
+He is currently in charge of the Germany national under-19 team.

 Club career

 Wörns was born in Mannheim.
 He made his professional debut in the Bundesliga at the young age of 17 years, 3 months and 30 days for Waldhof Mannheim and at the time, was the fourth youngest debutant ever.
 He played 18 games in his first season and 34 the next in the 2.
 Bundesliga.

 The next year, he transferred to Bayer Leverkusen.
 Wörns quickly established himself as a defensive stalwart and anchored the strong Leverkusen defense for nearly a decade, together with sweeper Jens Nowotny and Markus Happe.

 In 1998, he moved abroad to Paris Saint-Germain in France.
 He failed to settle in and after one season transferred to Borussia Dortmund.
 He continued to play at Borussia Dortmund until he retired in 2008.